 Experience the best in river fishing on the upper River Wye

-Wyefishing.com offers approximately 1½ miles of right and 1 mile of left bank fishing at the Rectory - one of the premier upper River Wye beats - with diverse features to attract all types of angler.
+The Rectory offers approximately 1½ miles of right and 1 mile of left bank fishing on one of the premier and best maintained upper River Wye beats.

-Upstream of Hay-on-Wye, near Boughrood, this prime location offers some of the best fishing experiences on the Wye for salmon, trout, grayling, and coarse fishing enthusiasts.
+A few miles upstream of Hay-on-Wye at Boughrood and with the Black Mountains as a backdrop, The Rectory offers some of the best fishing on the Wye for salmon, trout, grayling, and coarse fishing enthusiasts.

 For salmon anglers, the beat is amongst the most productive in this part of the river and with 13 named catches, fish are caught at a wide range of flows.